Respect the hustle, not the stupidity – TechCrunch

 Why do supposedly dumb ideas turn out to be smart?
 Part of the reason is that what starts out as dumb slowly iterates into something that is very smart.
 Facebook was just a “facebook” for checking out your classmates on college campuses.
 If it had ended there and withered away like many other social networks before it, we might well have put it in the waste bin of history.
 But Zuckerberg and his crew iterated — adding features like photos, a feed, messaging and more with an extreme focus on growth that made the product so much more than when it started.

 We’ve seen this pattern again and again throughout time.
-Founders get feedback from users, they iterate, they pivot, they try new things, and slowly but surely they start to migrate from what might have been a very raw concept to something much more ready to compete in the ferocious marketplace of business and consumer attention today.
+Founders get feedback from users, they iterate, they pivot, they try new things and slowly but surely they start to migrate from what might have been a very raw concept to something much more ready to compete in the ferocious marketplace of business and consumer attention today.

 This was never the story with Quibi.
 There was never an iteration of the product, or a long-range plan to assiduously cultivate users and talent as the company found traction while carefully husbanding its capital for the inevitable tough moments in the growth of any company.